 This is another trustworthy test for checking the purity of honey.
 Real honey will become caramelised and quickly form a thick paste when heated in a container.
 Contaminated honey, on the other hand, will only form bubbles and may even stick to the bottom.
 However, make sure you only heat a little bit of the sample for best results.

 5. Vinegar test:

 This chemical test is quite simple and pretty reliable too.
 All you need to do is mix a spoonful of your honey sample with a few drops of vinegar and water.
 Pure honey will hardly be affected.
 But if your mixture foams and swells, there is a high chance it is adulterated.

 Research has shown that ants are pretty attracted to adulterated honey due to its high sugar content.
 Pure honey contains dense nutritious components that don’t go down well with ants.
 This method for telling pure or adulterated honey is not foolproof, but can give you a quick gist of how clean your sample of honey really is.

 This test involves using a blotting paper for checking the purity of honey and confirming it.
 Place a drop of your sample of honey on a blotting paper.
 If it leaves a watermark or wets the paper, the sample isn’t the purest.

-Honey is the best alternative to sugar.
-It is healthy, nourishing, and sweet enough to be used in replacement of sugar.
+Honey is one of the best alternatives to sugar.
+It is healthy, nourishing, and you can even use it to give your hair a treatment.
 However, using adulterated honey will only affect your health in the most unpleasant of ways.
-True that contaminated honey is pretty inexpensive and easily available, it is the not the best option to consider.
+True that contaminated honey is pretty inexpensive and easily available, it is not the best option to consider.